drunkard/ceph-readable-doc/html/_sources/dev/continuous-integration.rst.txt

 To ensure that prebuilt packages are available by the jenkins agents, we need to upload them to either ``apt-mirror.front.sepia.ceph.com`` or `chacra`_.
-To upload packages to the former would require the help our our lab administrator, so if we want to maintain the package repositories on regular basis, a better choice would be to manage them using `chacractl`_. `chacra`_ represents packages repositories using a resource hierarchy, like::
+To upload packages to the former would require the help of our lab administrator, so if we want to maintain the package repositories on regular basis, a better choice would be to manage them using `chacractl`_. `chacra`_ represents packages repositories using a resource hierarchy, like::